dedayoa/arrow-weekday/README.md

 # arrow-weekday
 Utilities for work days in Arrow.
-Inspired by arrowObj-business.
+Inspired by moment-business.

 Utilities for working with week days and weekend days in Arrow.
 It assumes a Western workweek, in which weekends are Saturday and Sunday.

-*This module was inspired by arrowObj-business; https://github.com/jmeas/arrowObj-business/*
+*This module was inspired by arrowObj-business; https://github.com/jmeas/moment-business/*

 ### Motivation